Earlymoon/TicTacToeGame_LLD/README.md

 ## Overview

 This Tic-Tac-Toe game demonstrates key design principles such as modularity, abstraction, encapsulation, and maintainability.
-The game allows two players to take turns marking a 3x3 grid, with the winner being the first player to align three marks either horizontally, vertically, or diagonally.
+The game allows two players to take turns marking a n*n grid, with the winner being the first player to align n marks either horizontally, vertically, or diagonally.

 ### Key Features:
 - Follows SOLID principles